Bloomberg-Beta/Manual/3 - Criteria for investing.md

 + Would you work for the team?

 ##### Product and market
++ Do any users love the product so much they spontaneously tell other people to use it?
 + A wow of a product experience and/or extreme early growth and engagement numbers (B2C)
 + Customers don't need to be sold, want to pay full-price immediately -> evangelists (B2B)
 + Exclusive path to customers - distribution as a competitive advantage